Couple named as three found dead after ‘targeted attack’ at retirement complex

 She told The Independent: “My husband and I were watching TV and I heard men shouting and running around then later armed police knocked on my door and they wanted to search all the rooms.

 “You can imagine but police officers with guns searching all around under the bed.
 They were looking for someone.
-Later we heard helicopters above the house.
-“I knew two of the people killed, Sue and Jeff.
+Later we heard helicopters above the house.“I knew two of the people killed, Sue and Jeff.
 Sue was very lovely; I’d see her around the corridor and at events.

 “They would argue sometimes but I didn’t know them that well to say anything more.

-“It’s really shocking what happened; I found out this morning three people were killed – it’s a complete shock.
-“This has never happened here, this is a very friendly area and everyone helps each other here.”
+“It’s really shocking what happened; I found out this morning three people were killed – it’s a complete shock.“This has never happened here, this is a very friendly area and everyone helps each other here.”

 Christine Bolton, 84, said it was “such a scary thing to happen”.

-Speaking at the cordon surrounding the retirement complex, she told The Independent: “I didn’t hear anything strange until armed police knocked on my door.
+Speaking at the police cordon surrounding the retirement complex, she told The Independent: “I didn’t hear anything strange until armed police knocked on my door.

 “It was a shock – they told me there had been an incident and that I should lock my door and stay inside.
 It’s terribly sad.”